chauff/cse1500-web-transcripts/Lecture-2.md

 As of August 2018, [HTML5.3](https://www.w3.org/TR/html53/) has a *Working Draft* status; if you look at the standard text you will find it to be very elaborate and precise, sufficiently so that any browser vendor can take the text and implement the features described in it without ambiguity.
 Converting the HTML to a single page PDF file leads to a document of more than 1000 pages!

-Note, that in rare cases features added to the web standard can also be removed again, the [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) is a prime example of this: it was developed as technology to enable offline web applications in a simple manner, but turned out to have so many [pitfalls](https://alistapart.com/article/application-cache-is-a-douchebag) that it was eventually abandoned in favour of another set of technolgoies ([Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/)).
+Note, that in rare cases features added to the web standard can also be removed again, the [AppCache](https://developer.mozilla.org/en-US/docs/Web/HTML/Using_the_application_cache) is a prime example of this: it was developed as technology to enable offline web applications in a simple manner, but turned out to have so many [pitfalls](https://alistapart.com/article/application-cache-is-a-douchebag) that it was eventually abandoned in favor of another set of technologies ([Service Workers](https://developers.google.com/web/fundamentals/primers/service-workers/)).
 However, it is still supported by all major browsers today, as shown here ([source](https://caniuse.com/#search=appcache)):

 ![AppCache](img/L2-appcache.png)

 The W3C writes the following about the AppCache: *This feature is in the process of being removed from the web platform. (**This is a long process that takes many years.**) Using the application cache feature at this time is highly discouraged.
 Use service workers instead.*

 ## Self-check